-All samples must be accompanied by the relevant specimen submission form (e.g. ACDP Specimen Advice Note as illustrated below).
+All samples must be accompanied by the relevant specimen submission form (e.g. ACDP Specimen Advice Note.
+See p38).

 IMPORTANT - The form should be completed fully and the owner and animal details confirmed before the samples are submitted.
 In the event of a positive result this information will be vital for international reporting and follow up investigations.